What is a Growth Hacker and why it’s the fastest growing marketing role at startups

 Growth hacker roles have been becoming more and more common over the last few years.

-Literally, thousands of new companies make their way online every day.
+Thousands of new companies make their way online every day.
 As the sheer volume of competing for content on the Internet wears away at the time of your potential clients, implementing a strategy for growth becomes more important than ever.
-Growth hacking is becoming an essential rather than a luxury for companies with big budgets.
+Growth hacking is becoming essential rather than a luxury for companies with big budgets.
 Here is what you need to know about growth hacking, and if you are a growth hacker, how to use that talent in the world of SMBs.

 What is a Growth Hacker?

 A growth hacker is a quantifier: the person who knows the customer base by the numbers and knows how to measure everything by the appropriate metrics.
-A growth hacker is a tester: He knows how to test solutions by hand, and more importantly, how to code and automate those processes for expediency in future testing.
+A growth hacker is a tester: She knows how to test solutions by hand, and more importantly, how to code and automate those processes for expediency in future testing.
 A growth hacker is also a creative marketer: In the analogy of David versus Goliath, the hacker is David.
 This is the person who can get around the otherwise unassailable walls of marketing dollars from international competitors.

 However, the number one criteria of a growth hacker is creativity in reaching the goals above.
 Everyone understands that the traditional marketing platforms, the ad programs that are offered by the platforms that you are trying to manipulate, are not viable marketing solutions.
 Fewer people are finding that paying for Facebook ads or competing directly on Google for keywords is worth the money, and they may be right.
 Traditional marketing methods are especially bad for startups: The modern customer does not even trust them.
 Growth hacking is all about finding a way around these expensive “solutions” and using insider knowledge to reach a target audience.

 Why Do People Still Use Traditional Marketing Methods?